PISCATAWAY HILLS CITIZENS ASSOCIATION BYLAWS

 Sec 2.
 Additional nominations may be made from the floor by any Member at the September “Annual Meeting”, provided the candidate to be nominated has given prior consent and is eligible to hold the respective office.

 Sec 3.
-To be eligible to hold any office in the Corporation, an individual must agree to abide by the Articles of Incorporation and By Laws and must also be a Member of the Corporation.
+To be eligible to hold any office in the Association, an individual must agree to abide by the Articles of the Association Bylaws and must also be a Member of the Association in good standing.

 Sec 4.
 Balloting for election of officers may be made by acclamation if only one slate is offered.
-Secret balloting must be made for those offices where more than one candidate is nominated.
+Secret balloting must be made for those offices where more than one candidate is nominated unless waived by vote of the membership present at the time of the vote.

 Sec 5.
 Term of office is to be from the Annual September Meeting to the following Annual September Meeting except as prescribed in Article VII, Sec 3.
 All Board Members may be reelected to the same or different office.